Ready to incorporate?

 If you wish to establish presence in the Chinese retail sector, Hawksford can help.

 The Italian Association of Cosmetics Enterprises is also continuing to follow up on a series of programmes to educate its members about the regulatory market updates and export strategies for China.
-Currently, there is no government authority or regulator in Italy other than this association that is able to certify GMP status for Italian manufacturers.
+Currently, no government authority or regulator in Italy other than this association is able to certify GMP status for Italian manufacturers.

-Rather than acting on a national basis, EU member countries should refer to the EU framework and come up with a mutual solution that brings all the major players to an equal starting point.The EU has already unified, in fact, a series of best practices and minimum requirements that beauty products have to respect in the Common Market via Regulation CE 1223/2009, which came into force in July 2013 and does mention GMP standards as a benchmark.
+Rather than acting on a national basis, European Union (EU) Member States should refer to the EU framework and come up with a mutual solution that brings all the bloc's major players to an equal starting point.
+In fact, the EU has already unified a series of best practices and minimum requirements that beauty products have to respect in the Common Market via Regulation CE 1223/2009, which came into force in July 2013 and does mention GMP standards as a benchmark.

 Back to top